ReaSCAN/ReaSCAN.github.io/index.md

 ReaSCAN is a synthetic navigation task that requires models to reason about surroundings over syntactically difficult languages.

 ## Release Notes
-* 06/17/2021-First Official Release: We update model performance results by fixing known issues.
+* **06/17/2021**: We update model performance results by fixing known issues.
 We include more compositional splits as well.
-* 06/07/2021-Initial Release: We submit our preprint to NIPS2021.
+* **06/07/2021**: We submit our preprint to NIPS2021.

 ## Getting Started